Second-hand dealer register

 Keep track of second-hand items

 You are required to register the second-hand goods you purchase in a second-hand dealer register.
-You can keep a (paper) register yourself or use the digital second-hand dealer register (Digitaal Opkopers Register, DOR, in Dutch).
-The DOR is linked to reports of stolen goods.
-The police and special investigating officers (BOA’s) check and use the DOR.
-They will receive a notification automatically when stolen goods are detected.
+You can keep a paper register yourself asl long as it is certified by the municipality, or use the digital second-hand dealer register (Digitaal Opkopers Register, DOR, in Dutch).

 Which goods need to be in the register?